alexis4441/Project4Group2/README.md

     - We will create an analysis of existing data to make a classification.
 2. How do certain factors affect the likelihood of a pet getting adopted?
     - Analyzing the impact of various factors on adoption rates.
+    - Hypothesis: If the pet has no health conditions and have been vaccinated, we believe that the pet will most likely be adopted.

 ### We will be using: